BarbyKelly/blog/README.md

 - Create blog content
 - Comments visible only to Signed In users
 - Sign Out form has an option to "Go Back" with a button, instead of just clicking on a different NavLink, if don't want to Sign Out
+- Change their password
+- Delete their account
+- Recover their Username and/or password

 ### Visitor may:

 - View a paginated list of posts, and choose which one to read
-- Click on Home, About, Resources, Register, Login
+- Click on Home, About, Resources, Register, Sign In
 - Opt to Sign up for an account
-- Fill on Collaborator Form
+- Fill in Collaboration Form

 #### Future Features for Visitors: